mcamara/laravel-localization/README.md

 //Should be called like this:
 {{ LaravelLocalization::getSupportedLocales() }}

+// To exclude current locale from returned array
+{{ LaravelLocalization::getSupportedLocales(true) }}
 ```

 This function will return all supported locales and their properties as an array.